jfrmm/despesas/README.md

 ```

 ## .env
-The .env.example is already set Homestead wise
+The .env.example is already set Homestead wise.
+Just don't forget to make the necessary adjustments to your environment (APP_URL, etc)

 ## Packages
 Start with a package dependency check and installation